usherlabs/verity-dp/README.md

      - Full verification is only necessary when the data processed is public, which is rare as the zkVM is designed to maintain data privacy and roll up various TLS attestations into a single succinct proof.
    - `local-verify`: Completes the partial verification performed by the IC within the zkVM guest environment.
 3. `evm`: Smart Contracts templates for integrating various chains in an app-specific multi-chain protocol powered by the IC and Verity.
+4. `examples`: Examples of how to use the Verity Data Processor Framework to generate zkTLS proofs.
-4. `zk`: Utilities and tests supporting zkVM usage.
+5. `zk`: Utilities and tests supporting zkVM usage.

 ## SDK Reference